xpple/loot_library.h/README.md

 # loot_library.h
-A C library for emulating Minecraft loot table generation
+A C library for emulating Minecraft loot table generation.
+Still a WIP, API is still subject to sudden changes.

 # example